masonyoungblood/DynCommPhylo/README.md

 devtools::install_github("masonyoungblood/DynCommPhylo")
 ```

 In order to use the functions included in this package, you need to have already analyzed your data with the Python implementation of [TILES](https://github.com/GiulioRossetti/TILES).
-The R workspace needs to include both the input file and a subdirectory called ``output'' that has the unzipped graph and strong-communities output files.
+The functions are currently only compatible with yearly TILES snapshots (e.g. 1970, 1971, 1972), but support for other timeframes will be added in future versions.
+The R workspace needs to include both the input file and a subdirectory called "output" that has the unzipped graph and strong-communities output files.
 A basic example of the core functions is below:

 ```
 original_network <- network_construction(file = "edges.tsv", years = c(1970:1999))